Leading proxy firms seek ouster of HP chairman, directors

 "Despite having unanimously approved the Autonomy deal, the board continues to try to sweep the debacle under the rug by blaming the mess on a previous CEO it appointed.
 The Board must hold itself accountable, especially those directors who most clearly failed investors."

-HP shares rose 2 percent to $20.37 as the Dow Jones Industrial Index surged to a new high.
+HP shares rose 2 percent to finish at $20.37 as the Dow Jones Industrial Index surged to a new high.

 (Additional reporting By Ben Berkowitz and Ross Kerber, Editing by Edwin Chan, Gerald E. McCormick, Grant McCool, Jeffrey Benkoe and Richard Chang)